Aims and Outcomes

 The aim of the Enabling Good Lives approach is for disabled people to feel included in their local community; for government funding of disability support services to be timely, integrated and flexible; and for government agencies to work together to fund person-centred services that support disabled people to live good lives.

-The demonstration will continue to gather information about how the Enabling Good Lives approach works, the costs involved and how to implement changes across the disability system.
+The EGL Christchurch team is thrilled to be beginning early with students in their last few years of school, to assist them and their families to live good lives.
+We look forward to sharing more good life stories.
+We will continue to gather information about how the Enabling Good Lives approach works, the costs involved and how to implement changes across the disability system.